Native American civil rights: Land rights

 One of the major issues surrounding land ownership rights of the Native American Nations is the purposes for which they are and are not allowed to use their land.

 A typical example of the struggle faced involved the Seneca Nation of New York State.
 On April 18, 2007, the Seneca Nation laid claim to a stretch of Interstate 90 that crosses the Cattaraugus Reservation by revoking the 1954 agreement that granted the Interstate Highway System and New York State Thruway Authority permission to build the highway through the territory.
 The move was a direct shot at New York Governor Eliot Spitzer's attempts to collect taxes on Seneca territory.
 The Senecas had previously made the same claim in a lawsuit which they lost because of the state's assertion of sovereign immunity.
-In Magistrate Heckman's Report and Recommendation it was noted that the State of New York asserted its immunity from suit against both counts of the complaint (one count was the challenge regarding the state's acquisition of Grand Island and other smaller islands in the Niagara River and another count challenging the thruway easement).
+In Magistrate Heckman's Report and Recommendation it was noted that the State of New York asserted its immunity from a suit against both counts of the complaint (one count was the challenge regarding the state's acquisition of Grand Island and other smaller islands in the Niagara River and another count challenging the thruway easement).
 The United States was permitted to intervene on behalf of the Seneca Nation and the Tonawanda Band of Seneca Indians.
 The United States was then directed to file an amended complaint that "clearly states the relief sought by the United States in this action".
 In this amended complaint the United States did not seek any relief on behalf of the Seneca Nation relative to the thruway easement.
 By not seeking such relief in its amended complaint the United States of America permitted the action relative to the thruway easement to be subject to dismissal based on New York's immunity from suit under the Eleventh Amendment to the United States Constitution.
 On May 4, the Seneca Nation threatened to do the same with Interstate 86.